-With respect to the election of directors, you may either vote "For" all of the nominees to the board of directors or you may "Withhold" your vote for any nominee you specify.
-With respect to each of the other matters to be voted on, you may vote "For" or "Against" or abstain from voting.
+With respect to Proposal 1 for the election of directors, you may either vote "For" all of the nominees to the board of directors or you may "Withhold" your vote for any nominee you specify.
+With respect to all other proposals scheduled for a vote at the annual meeting (Proposals 2, 3, 4, 5, and 6), you may vote "For" or "Against" or abstain from voting.